 \section{Rate of mixing for Riemannian manifolds}

-When $X=\wt M$ is a complete Riemannian manifold with pinched negative sectional curvature with bounded derivatives, then the boundary at infinity of $\wt M$, the strong unstable, unstable, stable, and strong stable foliations of $T^1\wt M$ are only H\"older-smooth in general.\footnote{See for instance \cite{Brin95} when $\wt M$ has a compact quotient (a result first proved by Anosov), and \cite[Theo.~7.3]{PauPolSha15}.} Hence H\"older regularity on functions on $T^1\wt M$ is appropriate.
+When $X=\wt M$ is a complete simply connected Riemannian manifold with pinched negative sectional curvature with bounded derivatives, then the boundary at infinity of $\wt M$, the strong unstable, unstable, stable, and strong stable foliations of $T^1\wt M$ are H\"older-smooth and only H\"older-smooth in general.\footnote{See for instance \cite{Brin95} when $\wt M$ has a compact quotient (a result first proved by Anosov), and \cite[Theo.~7.3]{PauPolSha15}.} Hence the assumption of H\"older regularity on functions on $T^1\wt M$ is appropriate for these manifolds.

-The geodesic flow is known to have exponential decay of H\"older correlations for compact manifolds $M$ when
+The geodesic flow is known to have exponential decay of H\"older correlations for compact manifolds $M=\Ga\bs\wt M$ when